shamsherfairfest/testing/README.md

     ```

 3. Install the project dependencies
-    a.
-Install redis on the system
+    * Install redis on the system
-    b.
-Install Elastic Search
+    * Install Elastic Search
-    c.
-Install Postgres database
+    * Install Postgres database
-    d.
-Install Pgadmin
+    * Install Pgadmin
-    e.
-Need to create a 'tnd-production-4306c-1e4c2964822b.json' file on the project root directory.
+    * Need to create a 'tnd-production-4306c-1e4c2964822b.json' file on the project root directory.
-    f.
-Need to create a .env file in the project root directory.
+    * Need to create a .env file in the project root directory.
-    g.
-Need to create a apple.key file in the project root directory.
+    * Need to create a apple.key file in the project root directory.
-    h.
-Need to run the migrations
+    * Need to run the migrations
         ```
         python3 manage.py migrate_schemas
         ```